 Lastly, carpal tunnel syndrome can be treated with copper compression gloves.
 Carpal tunnel is a fairly common condition that affects the ligaments, nerves and bones in the hand.
 Carpal tunnel can cause numbness, weakness, pain and decreased mobility.
 By improving blood flow and increasing oxygen, copper compression gloves can help treat those symptoms and improve mobility and reduce stiffness.

 As mentioned earlier, copper is an antiviral and antibacterial material.
-This allows copper to quickly and effectively destroy many types of viruses and bacteria, including certain strains of the coronavirus.
+This allows copper to quickly and effectively destroy many types of viruses and bacteria.

 When copper comes into contact with viruses or bacteria a series of actions are set in motion to inactivate, or destroy, the harmful microbes.
 After making contact with copper, bacteria and viruses begin to absorb electrically charged particles known as copper ions.
 The copper ions are key for the oligodynamic effect to take place.
 The oligodynamic effect, first recognized by the scientific community over 150 years ago, describes the process of copper ions destroying the walls (membranes) of bacteria and viruses.
 Once the membrane damage reaches a certain threshold, the DNA and RNA of the bacteria or virus is also destroyed.
 The destruction of the DNA and RNA ensures that the bacteria or virus cannot reproduce or mutate, which means that it is essentially inactivated and no longer harmful.

 How you use your copper gloves depends on the issue you are wanting to treat.
 Typically, you should wear the gloves for at least 8 hours each day or while sleeping.
 However, copper gloves can be worn all day if you find that doing so relieves or lessens your symptoms.
 Copper gloves can be used to treat a variety of symptoms, all of which were discussed above.